propelling-coding/Void-gaming-tutorial/README.md

 # Gaming

-If the game has EAC, go to the EAC section below.
+If everything went well, you should now be able to finally game!

 Try to run the game with proton hotfix.
 If this doesn't work, try experimental.
 If that doesn't work, try proton-GE.
 If all of these don't work, go to the troubleshooting section.